acdundore/optiseek/docs/examples.md

 The algorithms in `optiseek` are applicable to a wide array of problems, including:

 - high dimensionality black-box objective functions
-- greedy objective functions (i.e. the function evaluations are costly or slow), like hyperparameter tuning in Machine Learning
+- computationally expensive objective functions (i.e. the function evaluations are costly or slow), like hyperparameter tuning in Machine Learning
-- non-greedy objective functions, as the optimizers have little computational overhead
+- non-expensive objective functions, as the optimizers have little computational overhead
 - problems with a considerable amount of constraints on the search space
 - objective functions with variables of mixed types (continuous, integer, categorical, boolean)